MomX/Momocs/README.md

 -->
 ### Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of a complete analysis doing: inspection, normalization of raw outlines, elliptical Fourier transforms, dimmensionality reduction and classification, using a single line.

 ``` r
 library(Momocs)